TheAenema/The-Run-Cinematic-Project/ReadMe.md

 ## Background

 This project aimed at pushing all the limits of the Godot Engine in graphics and animation capabilities.
-I've implemented various shaders to achieve the quality I wanted such as [Six-Way Volumetric Lighting](https://github.com/TheAenema/Godot-Six-Way-Volumetric-Shader) shader for Fire, Smoke, Explosions and Steam along with a Limitless Vertex Animation Texture  (VAT) shader to simulate cloth simulations.
+I've implemented various shaders to achieve the quality I wanted such as [Six-Way Volumetric Lighting](https://github.com/TheAenema/Godot-Six-Way-Volumetric-Shader) shader for Fire, Smoke, Explosions and Steam along with a Limitless Vertex Animation Texture (VAT) shader to achieve cloth simulations.

-The entire project was animated and created in Autodesk 3ds Max 2023 then ported to the Blazium Engine to set up rendering and presentation.
+The entire project was animated and created in **Autodesk 3ds Max 2023** then ported to the **[Blazium Engine](https://github.com/blazium-engine/blazium)** to set up rendering and presentation.

 > **Note :** This project does not depend on any third-party tool or library; everything is built with existing tools, and it can run inside Godot, Blazium, and Redot.